Child Support Modification Attorneys

 - Federal income tax laws have changed

 Keep in mind that these lists are not final, simply the most commonly cited circumstances during child support modification petitions.
-For a better understanding of whether or not your specific circumstances may qualify for either an increase or decrease in your child support obligations, contact our firm to discuss your options in a and confidential case assessment.
+For a better understanding of whether or not your specific circumstances may qualify for either an increase or decrease in your child support obligations, contact our firm to discuss your options in a confidential Strategic Planning Session.

 When a parent believes that their circumstances call for a change to their child support agreement, they will file a motion with the courts requesting a hearing.
 Attached to this motion, the petitioning parent will include a copy of the specific order they are seeking to modify, copies of prior Case Information Statements, and any supporting affidavits related to proving the changed circumstance they are citing as reason for the child support modification.

 Should the judge find that there is sufficient evidence of a changed circumstance which warrants a child support modification, the judge will require both parents to submit current financial information, and will then take into account all of the same issues taken into account during the initial creation of the child support agreement.
 To view these specific factors, please view our child support page.

 Once all of these factors have been weighed and taken into account, the court will legally change your child support agreement to more accurately reflect these new and changed circumstances.